master-q/masterq-docs/presentations/20160130_1_start_fpiot_intro/20160130_1_start_fpiot_intro.md

 # Specification to be verified

 * Many people maintain specification as natural language.
-* Some methodologies can formally maintain specification and verify it in computer.
+* Some methodologies can formally maintain specification which is verified in computer.

 ![inline](draw/spec_verified.png)

 # Keeping good quality

-* Original author can keep quality of the code, however the other is hard to do it without verify-able specification.
+* Original author can keep quality of the code, however the other is hard to do it by lack of verify-able specification.
 Sometimes, the original author will become "the other" in future.

 ![inline](draw/keeping_quality.png)